PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

     `LabStreamingLayer (LSL) <DataStreamAPI.html#use-lsl>`_ to handle.
 We will change its *Stream Interface* to ZMQ.
 Leave the
     `ZMQ port number <technical_notes/ZMQInterface.html#port-numbers>`_ as default.

 #.
-We don't need EEG for this tutorial, check off *Example-BioSemi-Midlines* to have it not included in the replay.
+We don't need EEG for this tutorial, check off *Example-BioSemi-Midlines*, so it is not included in the replay.

 #.
     Click on the *Start Replay* button.
 PhysioLab\ :sup:`XR` will switch to the *Stream Tab* and open the *Playback Window*.